FluxpointDev/Translation/Minecraft/README.md

 - Japanese

 # Helpers
-A list of translator contriubuters this wont be updated unlike mc/lang
+A list of translator contributers use mc/lang

 Manteex#6804 | 240841342723424256 | Russian